 We have a fantastic classroom with many excellent resources and a great outside space.
 We spend time in our soft play area where the children can stretch and relax, work on their physio exercises or enjoy the sensory lights.

 We have lots of fun and especially love messy play where the children have the opportunity experience sand, water, gloop, jelly and many more interesting textures.
 We enjoy sensory stories, number rhymes and have fun in the home corner and so much more!

-Liz Lakin and Debbie Quick
+Liz Lakin and Reece Chandler

 We offer unique and individual learning opportunities to suit each child.
 A lot of our curriculum is sensory based to unlock the world and connect the children to learning.
 We work on independence skills to allow each child to reach their full potential and access the curriculum.